 Wider brims are an absolute must, like Lack of Color’s Paloma Sun Hat, Free People’s Field Day Jacquard Bucket Hat, and Business & Pleasure’s Wide Brim Beach Hat.
 Check for UPF 30+ for the ultimate in sun protection, such as Coolibar’s UPF 50+ Brittany Beach Hat and Eddie Bauer Women’s Exploration UPF Wide Brim Hat.
 Don’t forget to have some fun with Romualda’s Picnic Gran Bucket Hat or Ruslan Baginskiy’s Monogram Logo Straw Hat, which each offer a fun take on keeping cool, thanks to joyous prints and bright colors.

 Meet the Expert

-What to Look for When Shopping for Sun Hats
+What to Look for in Sun Hats

 How do you measure your head for hats?